 The arc the beater swings through is shallow or sharp depending on the length of the side supports the beater is attached to.
 The longer the supports, the greater the area of arc in which the beater is near perpendicular.
 So for most overhead beaters, the sweet spot is a little larger.
 (Scandinavian looms even have positions through which you can move the beater as you weave, increasing the distance you can weave before advancing the warp.
 I’m happier just advancing the dang warp—how bad can that be!)

 After I wrote the above, I went from loom to loom in my school to formulate some words about exactly where the sweet spot is and got a surprise.
 What I discovered is that the sweet spot is more forward of perpendicular than I would have guessed.
 That is, if you wove where the beater is perpendicular to the cloth on both types of looms, you would be weaving so close to the shafts that the shed would be constrained and there wouldn’t be room to position the weft at a proper angle for most structures.

 The key is this: How you place the weft and move the beater should be comfortable for you.
-Most important of all is to advance the warp often so you are always hitting the warp with the beater at the same angle.
-That way, when you remove the cloth from the loom, you won't see streaks in the weft where you advanced the warp and changed the angle.
+Most important of all is advancing the warp often so you are always hitting the warp with the beater at the same angle.
+That way, when you remove the cloth from the loom, you won’t see streaks in the weft where you advanced the warp and changed the angle.